Jargon Buster & Game Terms! [Empires and Puzzles]

 LB – Limit Broken.
 Usually seen before the name of a Hero, like this: LB Quenell.
 See here for details on Limit Breaking a Hero.

-Line – Line is an external social media application used by Alliances to communicate with each other.
+Line – Line [External link] is an external social media application used by alliances to communicate with each other.

-Mana Speed – This is a reference for how long it takes a Hero to charge their Special skill.
-There are 5 speeds: Very Fast, Fast, Average, Slow, and Very Slow.
+Mana Speed – This is a reference for how long it takes a Hero to charge their Special Skill.
+There are five main speeds: Very Fast, Fast, Average, Slow, and Very Slow.
 Here is my reference guide.

 Mats – A shorthand expression for Ascension Materials (which are required to level up a Hero).

 Merc (Mercing) – If you have Titan Flags left, but your Alliance’s Titan is already dead, you could go ‘Mercing’.
-This is the action of travelling to different Alliances and helping them to take out their Titans.
+This involves travelling to different Alliances and assisting them in defeating their Titans.

 Mono Team – When you play a team containing only 1 color (5 Heroes of the same element).
 Learn more about Color Stacking here.

-Mystic Vision – The name given to external advertisements that you can watch for a reward.
+Mystic Vision – The name given to external advertisements that you can watch for rewards.

 OP – Over Powered.
-Referring to a Hero who is seen as too strong and in need of a Nerfing.
+Referring to a Hero who is perceived as too strong and in need of Nerfing.

 Opt-Out – If you don’t want to, or aren’t able to, participate in the Alliance War, you can ‘Opt Out’ via the War screen.